-Louis Vuitton bag among $9K stolen in unlocked Tesla
+Louis Vuitton bag among $9K stolen in Tesla

 MEMPHIS, Tenn. — A woman was arrested after police say she stole over $9,000 in property from an unlocked Tesla at Starbucks on New Year’s Eve.

 Officers responded to a theft call on the 6100 block of Poplar Avenue.
-The victim admitted to police that he left his 2014 Tesla Model S unlocked and went inside the Starbucks.
+The victim told police that he got out of his 2014 Tesla Model S and went inside the Starbucks.
 When he returned to his vehicle, he noticed that items that were left in the vehicle were stolen.

 According to police, the suspect stole $1,000 in cash, a $5,000 Goyard backpack, $2,000 Louis Vuitton backpack, $300 Apple iPad, $400 Apple iPhone X, $600 handgun and $500 wallet from the victim’s vehicle.